Armed Forces of Armenia: Emblem

+Ashot of Iron Banner

+In 2012, on the occasion of the 20th anniversary of the Armed Forces of Armenia, the cross that King Ashot II the Iron of Armenia is said to have carried into battle with him was declared the "Guardian of the Armenian Army" by Catholicos of All Armenians Karekin II.
+During the Armenian Independence Day parade in 2016 and Republic Day parade in 2026, honor guards posted the flag of King Ashot II the Iron before the parade proceedings.
+It currently serves as an official symbol of the armed forces.

 Equipment

 The Armenian Army operates a wide variety of older equipment, mostly of Soviet origin.
 There is also some newer equipment from Russia.
 In 2015, a US$200m loan was ratified by Russia for the purchase of modern weapons between 2015 and 2017.
 Armenia produces its own combat helmets and body armors through the works of a joint Armenian-Polish company.
 Some personal equipment used by special units (Future Assault Shell Technology helmets, plate carriers and special pouches) is imported.
 Armenia also produces most of its small arms, with only specialised units being imported.

-Following the 2016 Nagorno-Karabakh clashes, the Helsinki Citizens' Assembly released a report, which detailed the circumstances of death of Armenian servicemen.
+Following the 2016 Nagorno-Karabakh clashes, the Helsinki Citizens' Assembly released a report, which detailed the circumstances of the deaths of Armenian servicemen.
 Among the contributing factors were stated to be malfunctioning equipment and lack of necessary materiel, especially ammunition.
 This was followed by plans to increase Armenian defense spending to purchase more weapons and ammunition.

 Armenia is not a significant exporter of conventional weapons, but it has provided support, including material, to the Armenians of Nagorno-Karabakh during the Nagorno-Karabakh conflict.